 When making the decision to incorporate your business, you want to think about what it will look like to run your business.
-Ultimately, one of the best reasons for incorporating your business is because it keeps your company and its assets separate from your personal ones, but there are great advantages when it comes to the big “T” word too.
+Ultimately, one of the best reasons for incorporating your business is because it keeps your company and its assets separate from your personal ones, which helps to protectg you in teh event of a lawsuit, but there are great advantages when it comes to the big “T” word too.

 Here’s a list of the top 7 tax advantages you receive from incorporating your business:

 As a business, you’ll likely have some losses, especially at first — most businesses do.
 Unlike filing your taxes as an individual, a business can spread out their tax losses over time.
 As an individual, you’re forced to take the loss right away, but as an owner of an incorporated business, you can defer your taxes.
 More specifically, if as an individual you have a high marginal tax rate and you personally don’t need the funds, you’re able to leave money for your business and take back the money at a later date when your personal tax rate levels out.

 Keep track of all your costs.
 This includes start-up costs, operating costs and capital expenses (land, business equipment, commercial property, etc.).
 These expenses can be deducted during tax time and can add up to big money for your business.
 And as a bonus, you’re at a lower risk of being audited as an incorporated business.

 3. Social Security Tax Deductions

 By incorporating your business, you’ll only have to pay social security taxes on the income salary that you personally receive.
 This saves you a big chunk of tax money and allows you to separate your social security tax from your entire business income.

 Incorporated businesses are able to deduct the benefits they pay their employees too.
 As an unincorporated business who has outside people helping you, you’re unable to deduct those benefits.